 int (*ptr)(int, int) = add;

-• Declares a function add that takes two integers as parameters and returns an integer.
+that takes two integers as parameters and returns an integer. - Declares a pointer to a function named

-• Initializes ptr with the address of the function add.
+with the address of the functionadd

 The examples above illustrate various ways to declare and initialize pointers in C++, each with its specific syntax, use cases, and implications.
 Understanding pointer initialization is essential for effective memory management and manipulation in C++ programs.